-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige releases names of circuit court judge nomineesPosted on Sep 24, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige releases names of circuit court judge nomineesPosted on Sep 24, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today released the names of the judicial nominees that were provided by the Judicial Selection Commission to fill one vacancy each on the First Circuit Court (O‘ahu) and Third Circuit Court (island of Hawai‘i).